vanzasetia/vanzasetia.site/README.md

 ## Deployment

 I recommend using Netlify—I use this platform to host my website.
 There is already a `netlify.toml` file that will configure the build process.

-After that, add `TOKEN_API` variable as the environment variable to fetch all your Webmentions.

 ## Acknowledgments